thepen2/Tree_CLI/docs/apdu.md

 ### Interactive commands

-The message signing operation is executed via an interactive protocol that requires 3 rounds.
+The transaction signing operation is executed via an interactive protocol that requires 3 rounds.
 First a GET_PUBLIC_KEY command `INS` = 0x05 is sent.
 If a status word of 0x9000 (success) is received, then the SIGN_MESSAGE command itself is sent in 2 messages.
 The first is a second transmission of the BIP32 path of the signing account, with `P2` is set to 0x80.
 If a status word of 0x9000 (success) is received in response to that, the transaction data to be signed is sent in a second `INS` = 0x06 command with `P1` is set to 0x01.

 The specs for the client commands are detailed below.